maximilianspiess/Box-Sizing-Tool/README.md

 # Box-Sizing-Tool

-## Goal
+## What is it
-To develop an Arduino based “box-sizing-tool”, that allows packages to be placed on a surface and reads back their weight, width, length and height.
+An Arduino-based “box-sizing-tool”, that allows packages to be placed on a surface and reads back their weight, width, length and height.

 ## How to use it and makes changes
 If you want to just use the tool, connect it to power and make sure the scale is connected, otherwise it won't initialize.
 Don't place anything on the scale, or it will be tared wrong.
 Then wait for the logos to show, and place a package on the loading surface.
 The live values will be shown on the onboard screen.